Nepalese Muslims: History

 Following Nepal's unification, King Prithvi Narayan Shah also encouraged Muslim traders to settle down with their families.
 Besides trade, the Muslims from Afghanistan and India were experts in manufacturing guns, cartridges, and cannons, while others were useful in international diplomacy because of their knowledge of Persian and Arabic.

 Many Muslims, especially Kashmiri traders, are said to have fled to India during the economic blockade that Prithvi Narayan Shah imposed on the Valley.
 Fearing persecution from a Hindu king due to their religion and their ties with the Mallas, the traders left despite assurances that they would come to no harm.
 By 1774, only a handful of Kashmiri merchants remained.
 Even so, Kashmiri traders proved to be a great help during the unification process.
 Historians say that Prithvi Narayan Shah employed them as spies and informants as they had personal contacts with the Malla rulers.
 After his victory, he gave them permission to build a mosque, now near Tri-Chandra Campus (Nepali Jame Masjid, Ghantaghar).

 During Jang Bahadur Rana's regime, a large number of Muslims migrated to the Terai from India fleeing persecution by the British army during the Sepoy Mutiny in 1857.
 These refugees settled in the Terai region, selling leather goods or working as agricultural labourers.
 A senior courtier to the Mughal Emperor Bahadur Shah Zafar also fled to Kathmandu.
 Later, he renovated the Jama Masjid and was buried there.
 During the Sepoy Mutiny, Begum Hazrat Mahal, wife of Nawab Wajid Ali Shah of Lucknow, also escaped to Kathmandu via Nepalganj and was allowed by Jang Bahadur to take refuge in Nepal.
 She settled down at the Thapathali Durbar and later died in Kathmandu and was also buried at the Nepali mosque.

 Classification

 The history of the Muslim community in Nepal is in fact the history of four distinct groups, the Tibetans, Hindustanis, Kashmiris, and Madheshis.
-Muslims are treated as a ethnicity rather than a religious group in Nepal.
+Muslims are treated as an ethnicity rather than a religious group in Nepal.